akulikova64/CNN_protein_landscape/README.md

 # Learning the local landscape of protein structures with convolutional neural networks
-## This repository contains neural network models, all analysis and CNN code and all processed data.
+## This repository contains neural network models, CNN code, all analysis and processed data.

 output/ - processed alignment data